HealthITAU/TED/README.md

 3. Optionally, add the extracted directory to your system's PATH environment variable for easier command-line access to TED.

+We recommend managing and deploying TED via your RMM.

 ## Usage

 The TED software supports the following switches: